 Why is Vedic meditation so successful at delivering this level of experience?

 By working at the level of the nervous system, the seat of our consciousness, Vedic meditation helps deliver very swift and very profound experiences of the richness that lies at the subtle strata of life.

-Even the boffins at Harvard have been able to run tests on people to see how self-realised they are, and interestingly, those who practise this technique tend to experience an effect from their meditation that is four times more powerful than those doing other practises.
+Even the boffins at Harvard have been able to run tests on people to see how self-realised they are, and interestingly, those who practise this technique tend to experience an effect from their meditation that is four times more powerful than those doing other practices.

-This knowledge was largely lost for thousands of years, and in its place we developed techniques that could bring success, but at which you would have to work very, very hard to fully attain a state of realisation.
+This knowledge was largely lost for thousands of years, and, in its place, we developed techniques that could bring success, but at which you would have to work very, very hard to fully attain a state of realisation.

 Not only is it highly effective, it is also considerably easier to practise than the vast majority of techniques that are available.
-Having your own unique mantra, which resonates within you as a subtle vibration will create a supreme level of coherence within your mind and body.
-You will find it easy to pick up, and easy to engage with, and it will provide an anchor to your practise that helps you settle down into the great ocean of consciousness that lies within.
+Having your own mantra, which resonates within you as a subtle vibration will create a supreme level of coherence within your mind and body.
+You will find it easy to pick up, and easy to engage with, and it will provide an anchor to your practice that helps you settle down into the great ocean of consciousness that lies within.